Philomath, Oregon

 Philomath (/fᵻˈloʊmɪθ/ fi-LOH-mith) is a city in Benton County, Oregon, United States.
 It was named for Philomath (Greek, "love of learning") College.
 The population was 5,838 as of the 2023 census population estimates.
-It is part of the Corvallis, Oregon, Metropolitan Statistical Area.
+It is part of the Corvallis Metropolitan Statistical Area.

 History

 Philomath was named after the Philomath College which was founded in 1867 by the United Brethren Church.
-The college opened it's doors in October of that year, with enrollment the first day at about 100.
+The college opened its doors in October of that year, with enrollment the first day at about 100.
 The first teachers were Joseph Hannon, who acted as principal, and Elisha Woodward, teacher in the primary department.
 The name of the college and city was derived from two Greek words meaning "lover of learning".
 The city was incorporated on October 20, 1882.
 The college closed in 1929 due to a dramatic decline in enrollment.

 Geography

 Philomath is 2 mi west of Corvallis on U.S. Route 20.

 According to the United States Census Bureau, the city has a total area of 2.05 sqmi, of which 1.86 sqmi is land and 0.19 sqmi is water.